tthorntone/AdNauseam-Wiki/Dynamic-filtering-tutorial.md

 This is the "novice user" interface, which is the default when installing for the first time.
 Notice the difference with the previous version:

 - The dynamic filtering widgets are not accessible
-    - This is to prevent novice users from tampering with dynamic filters without really knowing what they do
+    - This is to prevent novice users from tampering with dynamic filters without really understandng what it is all about
 - The network request logger (the _eye_ icon) is now always available
     - There is no more setting to enable/disable the network request logger, it will be turned on/off automatically when opening/closing the logger page